Zixuan-Wei/Zixuan-Wei.github.io/_pages/research.md

 author_profile: true
 ---

-## Constant potential molecular dynamics (CPMD) simulations of supercapacitors
+## Simulating OMEICs under constant electrochemical potential
-We develop a constant potential molecular dynamics (CPMD) method to simulate the electrochemical double layer (EDL) at the interface between a solid electrode and an ionic liquid electrolyte.
-The CPMD method allows us to control the potential of the electrode, enabling us to study the EDL structure and dynamics under realistic conditions.
+We developed an innovative simulation protocol of QM/MM + Grand Canonical scheme + classical molecular dynamics simulation (QM/MM + GCMD) where redox species in solution are in equilibrium with an electrode at a controllable electrochemical potential (Φ).
+During the simulation the redox state of the molecule is allowed to change.
+Based on this protocol, we study how the microstructure and charge distribution change in the polymer in OMEICs under different constant electrochemical potentials.

 **Highlighted related publications:**
 - ["Constant charge method or constant potential method: Which is better for molecular modeling of electrical double layers?." **Journal of Energy Chemistry**, 2024.](/publication/2024-07-01-Constant-charge-method-or-constant-potential-method-Which-is-better-for-molecular-modeling-of-electrical-double-layers)